So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 No time to read?
 Jump to our final verdict.

 1. Physical Dimension and Weight

-One of the biggest differences you’ll notice between the 3 different Elemnt models is size.
+One of the most significant differences you’ll notice between the 3 different Elemnt models is size.

-The standard Elemnt bike computer is about identical in size as the Roam.
+The standard Elemnt bike computer is about identical in size to the Roam.

 Whereas the Roam is more focused on touring, the Elemnt Bolt is designed with racing in mind.
 Wahoo has built what it claims to be the most aerodynamic bike computer mount combination you can buy.
 They’ve even wind tunnel tested it.

 The Elemnt Bolt’s tapered sides and pointy end are designed to slice through the wind.
 With weight and aerodynamics in mind, the Elemnt Bolt’s dimensions are notably smaller than its siblings.